ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 ## 3. webMethods Accounts Workflow Configuration

-In this workflow, we will invoke Turbonomic APIs to fetch Energy consumption for each DataCenter locations and transform the JSON API response into the CSV template expected by Envizi.
+In this workflow, we will invoke Turbonomic APIs to fetch Energy consumption for each DataCenter locations and transform the JSON API response into the CSV template loaded by Envizi.

 <details><summary>CLICK me for detailed instructions</summary>

-### 4.1.
+### 3.1.
 Login to webMethods Integration

 - Login to your instance of webMethods integration with the respective credentials.